-Whether you're visiting this page because you heard about iSpot while watching Springwatch on BBC Two, have done a Gardenwatch survey on The Open University’s nQuire website, or just come to see what it's all about, welcome to iSpot!
+Whether you're visiting this page because you heard about iSpot while watching Springwatch on BBC Two or BBC iPlayer, have done a Gardenwatch survey on The Open University’s nQuire website, or just come to see what it's all about, welcome to iSpot!

 iSpotnature.org is an Open University citizen science platform that was developed to help you learn about and engage with nature, while sharing and building your wildlife identification skills.

-For our regular users, iSpot will be linked with Gardenwatch during the Springwatch series over the coming weeks to help those getting involved.
+For our regular users, iSpot is linked with Gardenwatch during the Springwatch series to help those getting involved.
 Please look out for new iSpotters joining our online community, help where you can but do join in the Gardenwatch activity too!